Geosynchronous/P6-Mobile-Portfolio/README.md

 - On my i5 Macbook Pro, Safari acts just like on the mobile devices, and then everthing seems to work on Chrome, Canary, Firefox and Opera.
 - These results do not worry me as the intent of the project was Performance Optimization, not Browser Optimization

+2:56 PM
+- **PRESENT CONCLUSION**
+- I really learned a lot about how to use Chrome Dev Tools, and am beginning to understand Performance Optimizations.
+What I learned most so far is that Front End Web Development is a humbling BLACK HOLE for developer time...

 ### Udacity Reviews